Why Scientists Are Watching Greenland

 The climate is changing.
-Retreating glaciers; rising sea levels; hotter and more acidic oceans; and more frequent, stronger storms: all of these changes can be traced to an increase in the earth’s average temperature, which is about 1.5°F higher today than it was a century ago.
+Retreating glaciers; rising sea levels; hotter and more acidic oceans; and more frequent, stronger storms: all of these changes can be traced to an increase in the earth’s average temperature, which is about 2°F higher today than it was near the turn of the twentieth century.

-Enter Greenland, where a changing ecosystem illustrates the complexity of this issue.
+Enter Greenland, where a changing ecosystem illustrates the complexity of climate change.

-For at least five thousand years, sea level was more or less stable.
-But since the end of the nineteenth century, sea level has risen about eight inches, and it is rising faster now: sea levels have risen more than two inches in the past twenty years alone.
+For at least five thousand years, sea levels were more or less stable.
+But since the end of the nineteenth century, average sea level has risen about eight inches, and it is rising faster now: roughly one-third of that increase has happened in the past twenty-five years.

 Melting is not normally cause for alarm.
 It is a seasonal process: ice sheets melt in the summer, and then typically regain their mass through water that refreezes in the winter.

 How does climate change affect the cycle of ice melting?

 Here is how the process of melting and refreezing has looked for thousands of years:

 But climate change has interrupted this process.
 Exposed to warmer weather for a longer portion of the year, Greenland is now experiencing a longer melt season than normal, which means it is shrinking.
 Think of it as a receding hairline: hair still grows, but not quickly enough to outpace hair loss.